nuts-foundation/nuts-specification/rfc/rfc017-distributed-network-grpc-v2.md

 If the IBLT from a `TransactionSet` message can be decoded but contains no missing transactions, the local node SHOULD send a `TransactionRangeQuery` message.
 The peer SHOULD respond with `TransactionList` message, containing the requested transactions.
 The peer SHOULD make sure to send all transactions that were requested.
-Failure to send all messages might resolve in a IBLT decode failure and a `TransactionRangeQuery` message with the exact same parameters.

 What range should be requested depends on the local node's LC, and `LC_req` and `LC` from the `TransactionSet` message.
 If the page containing `LC` comes after the page containing `LC_req`, the peer has additional transactions outside the LC range covered by the IBLT.